Aryannagar1912/Aryannagar1912/README.md

     </a>
 </p>

-## 👀 **Professional Summary**

-_Enthusiastic and driven Full Stack Developer with hands-on experience in building dynamic web applications using the MERN stack.
-Developed multiple full-stack projects and possess strong knowledge of Data Structures and Algorithms (DSA) in Java.
-Passionate about coding, problem-solving, and continuous learning.
-Actively seeking an internship or entry-level role to apply both full-stack development and DSA skills in real-world projects.
-Known for a strong work ethic, adaptability, and a commitment to delivering high-quality code._
+---

+## About Me

+Hey there! 👋 I'm **Aryan Nagar**, an enthusiastic and creative **Full Stack Developer** passionate about coding, problem-solving, and crafting high-quality web applications.
+With a strong foundation in **MERN stack** development and a good grasp of **Data Structures and Algorithms**, I love building projects that make a real-world impact.

+- 🌟 **Passionate About:** Writing clean, maintainable code and continuously learning new technologies.
+- 💻 **Seeking:** Internship or entry-level opportunities to apply and grow my skills in full-stack development.
+- 📍 **Location:** Mandideep, Madhya Pradesh, India.

 ---